MPOX STUDIES

 STUDY DESIGN

 The study has been designed as a randomized, placebo-controlled, double-blinded study to avoid subjective assessment and potential bias in the evaluation.
 Moreover, UNITY can switch to a platform trial if needed, employing a shared infrastructure where multiple target treatments in the same disease context are studied continuously.
+Patients enrolled in UNITY are administered the study drug or placebo for 14 days.
+Considering day 1 (D1) as baseline, patients are followed up until Day 29, and an optional follow-up visit can be done at Day 60.

 CONSORTIUM PARTNERS INVOLVED IN THE STUDY